Genevieve Lowes, Child & Adolescent Psychotherapist

 Other areas of counselling I deal with

-Counselling and Psychotherapy for infants, children, teenagers and young people who are looked-after in foster-care or residential settings.
+Psychotherapy for infants & nursery age children, older children, teenagers and young people who are looked-after in foster-care or residential settings.
+Specialist in working with autism and additional needs.

 Photos & videos